 There is no inheritance tax in Ohio.
 However, other states’ inheritance tax may apply to you as an Ohio resident.
 For instance, in Pennsylvania, the inheritance tax applies to out-of-state heirs if the deceased lived in the state.
 If you’ve inherited money, you should check local laws to see if you’ll owe inheritance tax to another state.

 Ohio also has no gift tax, meaning the only gift tax that may apply to you is the federal gift tax.
-The gift tax exemption for 2021 was $15,000 per person per year.
-In 2022 that increases to $16,000/
+The gift tax exemption for 2022 was $16,000 per person per year.
+In 20223that increases to $17,000.
+Gifting more than that to a single person in one year will reduce your lifetime exemption of $12.92 million.

 Federal Estate Tax